 Help Adapting to the Bay Area

-After a number of months living in Palo Alto I found myself feeling frustrated.
+After living in Palo Alto for a few months I found myself feeling frustrated.
 Doug said “You are suffering culture shock”.
 I said “that can’t be true, I love it here” Doug then helped me see how there were things in the Bay Area culture that didn’t fit with my values and previous experience.
 He encouraged me to adjust my expectations, but also to hold onto things that were valuable, even if they didn’t “fit in” with Bay Area culture.

 For example, I was used to spontaneously getting together with people in Columbus.
 In the Bay Area it seemed like no one was prepared to do something spontaneously.
 I would suggest getting together with someone, and they would pull out their Day Planner and say “I have 1.5 hours free three thursdays from now at 7pm.
 Should I pencil you in?”
 Doug’s response was different.
 Like others he was often busy, but he said “I would love to join you but I already have something scheduled tonight, but please keep inviting me to do things spontaneously, and please continue to invite others to do things spontaneously because this is something our community needs.”
 I took Doug’s encouragement to heart in two ways.
 The first was I continued to invite people to do things spontaneously.
 Second, I purposely left 2-3 nights unscheduled each week, so there would be room to be available to others when unexpected things came up.